 As part of its business, Carhartt operates 17 manufacturing facilities and three mills located in North America and Europe.

-Working to broaden its appeal beyond its blue-collar core, Carhartt in 2011 opened its first urban retail location as it entered the fashion market and cashed in on its cult following.
+Working to broaden its appeal beyond its blue-collar target customer, Carhartt in 2011 opened its first urban retail location as it entered the fashion market and cashed in on its cult following.
 The boutique store, which spans 3,000 sq. ft., is located in Chicago and represents a first in Carhartt's long history.
 The company test-marketed having a retail presence a couple years ago when Carhartt licensed its name for two retail stores in Oregon and Utah and turned a profit there.
 Subsequently, it bought back the licensed stores and opened the Chicago location.

 As part of Carhartt's retail strategy, the apparel company is expanding prudently, looking for underpenetrated markets, such as Pittsburgh, Cleveland, Milwaukee, and Boston.